DrugowitschLab/ConnectomeInfluenceCalculator/README.md

 - Becoming a maintainer

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+## We Develop with Github

+We use Github to host code, to track [issues and feature requests](https://github.com/DrugowitschLab/ConnectomeInfluenceCalculator/issues), as well as accept [pull requests](https://github.com/DrugowitschLab/ConnectomeInfluenceCalculator/pulls).

+## Any contributions you make will be under the New BSD License

+In short, when you submit code changes, your submissions are understood to be under the same [New BSD License](https://choosealicense.com/licenses/bsd-3-clause/) that covers the project.
+Feel free to contact the maintainers if that's a concern.

+## Report bugs using Github's [issues](https://github.com/DrugowitschLab/VBLinLogit/issues)

+We use GitHub issues to track public bugs.
+Report a bug by opening a new issue; it's that easy!

+If you file a bug report, please make sure to include

+- A quick summary and/or background
+- Steps to reproduce
+  - Be specific!
+  - Give minimal working example code that reproduces the bug, if you can.
+- What you expected would happen
+- What actually happens
+- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)